 ITEM 6.
-EXHIBITS AND REPORTS ON FORM 8-K
+EXHIBITS

-(a) The following exhibits are filed as part of this report:
+The following exhibits are filed as part of this report:

-Exhibit Number

-- 2.1\ Agreement and Plan of Reorganization, dated September 25, 2003, by and among Silicon Laboratories Inc., Homestead Enterprises, Inc., and Cygnal Integrated Products, Inc. (filed as Exhibit 2.1 to the Form 8-K filed October 3, 2003). - 3.1\ Form of Fourth Amended and Restated Certificate of Incorporation of Silicon Laboratories Inc. (filed as Exhibit 3.1 to the Registrant's Registration Statement on Form S-1 (Securities and Exchange Commission File No. 333-94853) (the "IPO Registration Statement")).
+Exhibit Number 2.1 Agreement and Plan of Reorganization, dated September 25, 2003, by and among Silicon Laboratories Inc., Homestead Enterprises, Inc., and Cygnal Integrated Products, Inc. (filed as Exhibit 2.1 to the Form 8-K filed October 3, 2003).

-3.2 ed and Restated Bylaws of Silicon Laboratories Inc (filed as Exhibit 3.2 to 2's Annual Report on Form 10-K for the fiscal year ended January 3, 2004).

-4.1 Specimen certificate for shares of Statement). e for shares of common stock (filed as Exhibit 4.1 to the IPO Registration

-31.1 Certification of the Principal Exe Oxley Act of 2002.
-Principal Executive Officer, as required by Section 302 of the Sarbanes-

-31.2 Certification of the Principal Acc Oxley Act of 2002.
-Principal Accounting Officer, as required by Section 302 of the Sarbanes-

-32.1 Certification as required by Sect uired by Section 906 of the Sarbanes-Oxley Act of 2002.

-Incorpor rated herein by reference to the indica ted filing.
+Exhibit Number 3.1 Form of Fourth Amended and Restated Certificate of Incorporation of Silicon Laboratories Inc. (filed as Exhibit 3.1 to the Registrant's Registration Statement on Form S-1 (Securities and Exchange Commission File No. 333-94853) (the "IPO Registration Statement")).
+3.2 Second Amended and Restated Bylaws of Silicon Laboratories Inc (filed as Exhibit 3.2 to the Registrant's Annual Report on Form 10-K for the fiscal year ended January 3, 2004).
+4.1 Specimen certificate for shares of common stock (filed as Exhibit 4.1 to the IPO Registration Statement).
+31.1 Certification of the Principal Executive Officer, as required by Section 302 of the Sarbanes-Oxley Act of 2002.
+31.2 Certification of the Principal Accounting Officer, as required by Section 302 of the Sarbanes-Oxley Act of 2002.
+32.1 Certification as required by Section 906 of the Sarbanes-Oxley Act of 2002.
+Incorporated herein by reference to the indicated filing.

-(b) During the f iscal quarter ended April 3, 2004, we filed the following Current Reports on Form 8-K:

-We filed a Form 8-K on January 27 quarter and year ended January 3, 2 , 2004 (Items 7 and 12) providing the press release describing our results of operations for the fiscal 2004.

-35

 SIGNATURES

-SIGNATURES

-ge Act of 1934, the registrant has duly caused this report to be signed on its behalf by the
+Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the undersigned thereunto duly authorized.

-ndersigned thereunt o duly authorized.

-SILICON LABORATORIES INC.
+SILICON LABORATORIES INC. (Registrant)

-(Registrant)

-26, 2004 /s/ DANIEL A. ARTUSI

-Date Daniel A. Artusi CHIEF EXECUTIVE OFFICER
+October 25, 2004 Date /s/ DANIEL A. ARTUSI Daniel A. Artusi CHIEF EXECUTIVE OFFICER AND PRESIDENT

-AND PRESIDENT
+October 25, 2004 Date /s/ RUSSELL J. BRENNAN

 (PRINCIPAL EXECUTIVE OFFICER)

-26, 2004 Date /s/ JOHN W. MCGOVERN John W. McGovern

-Date VICE PRESIDENT AND

-CHIEF FINANCIAL OFFICER

-(PRINCIPAL ACCOUNTING OFFICER)
+Russell J. Brennan VICE PRESIDENT AND CHIEF FINANCIAL OFFICER (PRINCIPAL ACCOUNTING OFFICER)

-36